-Also known as the Glass Level Electrode or GLE, the Platinum Glass Level Sensor is designed for use in hostile and high-temperature areas of the forehearth.
+Also known as the Glass Level Electrode or GLE, the Platinum Glass Level Sensor design is for use in hostile and high-temperature areas of the forehearth.

-At the very tip of the assembly, the extruded platinum element makes point of contact with the glass surface, thus creating a full circuit.
+At the very tip of the assembly, the extruded platinum element makes point of contact with the glass surface,which creating a full circuit.

 The complete electrical circuit creates a signal used to monitor the delicate level of the molten glass in the forehearth.

-Due to innovative design, CCPI Europe’s platinum glass level sensor assemblies are reliable, cost-effective, accurate, and above all can deliver a significant reduction in maintenance downtime.
+Due to innovative design, CCPI Europe’s platinum glass level sensor assemblies offer many advantages.
+These include being reliable, cost-effective, accurate, and above all can deliver a significant reduction in maintenance downtime.

-All our Noble Metal Assemblies are constructed in a cleanroom environment to ensure the highest level of precision and accuracy.
+We construct all our Noble Metal Assemblies in a cleanroom environment to ensure the highest level of precision and accuracy.

-Optional thermal calibration is available in our fully automated, UKAS accredited thermal calibration laboratory (No. 0600) (ISO 17025).
+CCPI Europe utilises extensive automation allowing for optional thermal calibration.
+This is within our UKAS accredited thermal calibration laboratory (No. 0600) (ISO 17025).

 The CCPI Europe Calibration laboratory operates in the temperature range of –200 °C up to and including 1600 °C. It proudly holds some of the tightest uncertainties of measurement for thermal calibrations held by a commercial calibration laboratory.